 2. Sketch your subject onto your board or canvas

-I used an oil pastel to sketch the bottles onto my primed board.
+I used oil pastels to sketch the bottles onto my primed board.

 Oil pastels work nicely for this stage because they come in a variety of colors and help me stay loose with the sketch.
 Having different color options is an added bonus, just in case you like to change up your gesso or primer color—you can always choose something that will stand out.